-I spend at least half of my week wearing jeans, but I usually rotate between the same two pairs (in case you're wondering that's a pair of J Brand Selena cropped bootcut jeans and DL161 high-rise skinny jeans).
-Having said that, I have a drawer with at least 16 pairs in it (including one pair of flared J Brands I've kept from when I was 17 that haven't fit since I hit my 20s).
-Clearly I'm in need of a denim cull, but before embarking on such a daunting journey, I decided to turn to London's jean experts to discover how many pairs you really need, plus the key styles you should always keep on standby, even if you're a little bit bored with them right now.
+I spend at least half of my week wearing jeans, but I usually rotate between the same two pairs (in case you're wondering, that's a pair of J Brand Selena cropped bootcut jeans and Weekday straight-leg jeans).
+Having said that, I have a drawer with at least 16 pairs in it (including one pair of J Brand flares I've kept from when I was 17 that haven't fit since I hit my 20s).
+Clearly I'm in need of a denim cull, but before embarking on such a daunting journey, I decided to turn to London's denim experts to discover how many pairs you really need, plus the key styles you should always keep on standby, even if you're a little bit bored with them right now.

 Donna Ida launched her first denim boutique in Chelsea in 2006, and in 2013 she launched her own line of denim, IDA, earning her the nickname the Jean Queen of London.
 "I own fewer pairs than you'd think," she tells me.
 "I'd say around 20 pairs because I like to keep a nice tight edit.
-I have core basics like the IDA Rizzo the Ankle Skinny in Blackest and then fashion pieces, which I am more likely to rotate.
-I've actually been wearing our new IDA Boy Dazzler Boyfriend Jeans for 10 days in a row now.
+I have core basics like the IDA Rizzo the Ankle Skinny in Blackest and then fashion pieces I'm more likely to rotate.
+I've actually been wearing our new IDA Boy Dazzler Boyfriend Jeans for 10 days in a row.
 I use Vestiaire Collective to sell old-season jeans and try to operate a one-in-one-out policy, which is easier said than done."

 If you thought Amy's 68-piece collection was colossal, wait until you hear from my next denim expert, Erin Fridja from Clapton-based denim boutique Bad Denim.
 "I probably have about 20 that I wear.
 If you count all the vintage and reference samples I have, maybe around 100."
-But for those of us that don't make a living from jeans, Erin recommends that everyone needs: "a solid eight pairs, of different shapes, weights, rises and shades should tick all the boxes."
+But for those of us who don't make a living from jeans, Erin had this to say: "A solid eight pairs, of different shapes, weights, rises and shades should tick all the boxes."

 She thinks that everyone should own two pairs of straight-leg vintage jeans, preferably Levi's 501s in a light and dark shade.
 Additionally, she recommends having two shades of slim leg or skinny jeans as your "basic, basic jeans."
-Then she thinks you should own a one-piece denim suit, either dungarees or a onesie, something "wide, easy and slouchy," and then two pairs of fashion, structural jeans, such as "a high-waisted crop wide leg or a tapered exposed–button fly pair—-a jean that is the focus of the look that you update seasonally."
-As for her all-time favourite pair, Erin notes: "That's hard, it does change.
-At the moment I am living in my Eve Olympia overalls."
+Then she thinks you should own a one-piece denim suit, either dungarees or a onesie, something "wide, easy and slouchy," and two pairs of fashion, structural jeans, such as "a high-waisted crop wide leg or a tapered exposed–button fly pair—jeans that are the focus of the look that you update seasonally."
+As for her all-time favourite pair, Erin notes: "That's hard; it does change.
+At the moment, I'm living in my Eve Olympia overalls."

 For more denim intel, see the nine denim trends you'll see everywhere this summer.